getzola/zola/docs/content/documentation/content/shortcodes.md

 The body of the shortcode will be automatically passed down to the rendering context as the `body` variable and needs to be in a newline.

-If you want to have some content that looks like a shortcode but not have Gutenberg try to render it, you will need to escape it by using `{%/*` and `*/%}` instead of `{%` and `%}`.
+If you want to have some content that looks like a shortcode but not have Zola try to render it, you will need to escape it by using `{%/*` and `*/%}` instead of `{%` and `%}`.
 You won't need to escape anything else until the closing tag.

 ## Built-in shortcodes

-Gutenberg comes with a few built-in shortcodes.
-If you want to override a default shortcode template, simply place a `{shortcode_name}.html` file in the `templates/shortcodes` directory and Gutenberg will use that instead.
+Zola comes with a few built-in shortcodes.
+If you want to override a default shortcode template, simply place a `{shortcode_name}.html` file in the `templates/shortcodes` directory and Zola will use that instead.

 ### YouTube